-An associate nursing degree is a cost-efficient option for those with a passion for healing.
+An Associate of Science in Nursing (ASN) degree is a cost-efficient option for those with a passion for healing.
 FVI’s nursing program is perfect for students ready to jump into the medical world.

 How Long Does a Nursing Degree Take?